krutika-ladani/ChefBot/README.md

 jupyter notebook
 ```

-5. Open the `chefbot.ipynb` notebook in Jupyter Notebook.
+5. Open the `main.ipynb` notebook in Jupyter Notebook.

 6. Execute the cells to run the ChefBot recipe generator chatbot.